litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

   </tr>
   <tr>
     <td> ChaosToolKit </td>
-    <td> ChaosToolKit pod delete experiment </td>
+    <td> ChaosToolKit AWS EC2 terminate experiment </td>
     <td> Kubeadm, Minikube </td>
   </tr>
 </table>

 ## Prerequisites
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `k8-pod-delete` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](kubectl apply -f https://hub.litmuschaos.io/api/chaos/1.7.0?file=charts/chaostoolkit/k8-pod-delete/experiment.yaml)
+- Ensure that the `aws-ec2-terminate` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](kubectl apply -f https://hub.litmuschaos.io/api/chaos/1.7.0?file=charts/chaostoolkit/aws-ec2-terminate/experiment.yaml)
 - Ensure you have nginx default application setup on default namespac ( if you are using specific namespace please execute beloe on that namespace)

 ## Entry Criteria

 - Application replicas are healthy before chaos injection
+- EC2 Intsaces are running on this namespace
 - Service resolution works successfully as determined by deploying a sample nginx application and a custom liveness app querying the nginx application health end point

 ## Exit Criteria

 - Application replicas are healthy after chaos injection
+- EC2 Intsaces are running on this namespace
 - Service resolution works successfully as determined by deploying a sample nginx application and a custom liveness app querying the nginx application health end point

 ## Details

-- Causes graceful pod failure of application replicas using chaostoolkit based on provided namespace and Label while doing health checks against the endpoint
+- Causes EC2 Terminate instance failure of application replicas using chaostoolkit based on provided namespace and Label while doing health checks against the endpoint
-- Tests deployment sanity with steady state hypothesis executed pre and post pod failures
+- Tests deployment sanity with steady state hypothesis executed pre and post pod failures, which is running on AWS EC2 instance
-- Service resolution will fail if application replicas are not present.
+- Service resolution will fail if application is not able to lauch on new EC2 instance.

 ### Use Cases for executing the experiment
 <table>